vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 64

-YATINDRA-MATA-DĪPIKĀ

 [Advent

-account for such differences of attributes as those of Atomicity (Anutva) and Infinitude (Vibhutva), characterising (respectively) Soul (Jiva) and God (Išvara).
+account for such differences of attributes as those of Atomicity (Anutva) and Infinitude (Vibhutva), characterising (respectively) Soul (Jiva) and God (Iśvara).

-Hence, as distinct (Categories), Action (Karma), Generality (Sāmānya), Particularity (Višesha) and Inhesion (Samavāya) are not admitted, the twofold Division: Substance (Dravya), and Non-Substance (A-dravya), answers well.
+Hence, as distinct (Categories), Action (Karma), Generality (Sāmānya), Particularity (Viśesha) and Inhesion (Samavāya) are not admitted, the twofold Division: Substance (Dravya), and Non-Substance (A-dravya), answers well.

 By this, it is also refuted that Abhava (Non- existence) is a seventh Category; for Non-exis- tence always implies its correlative, Existence (Bhāva).

 Prag-abhava or antecedent Non-existence is previous condition; Dhvamsa or (post- cedent) destruction is the after-condition.
 Atyanta-"bhāva or Absolute Non-existence, and Anyonya-"bhāva or Mutual Non-existence, (simply) refer to particular features in a Sub- stance (Dharmi).
 Hence the inclusion of this (category, viz., Abhāva) under (Pratyaksha . or) Perception.

-It was said that Dravya (Substance) is the Upādāna (or Abode of States: Avasthâ-"šraya).
+It was said that Dravya (Substance) is the Upādāna (or Abode of States: Avasthâ-"śraya).

 [IV